 - Pay dates or frequency

-Mandatory benefits required by local law typically remain consistent, though the specific provider may change.
+Mandatory benefits required by local law typically remain consistent in coverage level, though the specific provider or administrator may change.

 Hidden Costs To Consider